 It is unacceptable, at any DofE level, for Supervisors and staff to rely on text messaging or phone calls with participants for updates rather than seeing the team.
 A text or phone call cannot provide the same level of understanding of a team’s morale, attitude or physical ability as a face-to-face discussion and observation during a Supervisor’s visit.

-In line with the 20 Conditions, groups must adhere to a mobile phone policy use policy as agreed (in advance of starting their expedition) with their Expedition Supervisor and Assessor.
+Groups must adhere to a mobile phone policy use policy as agreed (in advance of starting their expedition) with their Expedition Supervisor and Assessor.

 We don’t set an upper heat limit as some DofE expeditions are completed in very hot environments around the world such as deserts and jungles, and it would be difficult to set a ‘limit’.
 However, guidance can be found in the Expedition Guide which says “participants need to be aware of the risk of exercise-induced heat exhaustion and ensure they take on frequent and adequate fluid throughout the day.
 Every participant should set out…carrying at least two litres of water with them, more if it is a hot day.
 If necessary, this can be topped up by the Supervisors”.
 If necessary, Supervisors can position themselves at points throughout the day with water to help ‘top-up’ the groups’ supplies.
 As with all expeditions the Expedition Supervisor must also ensure that they follow the Health and Safety requirements of their Licensed Organisation and ensure participants have the training and equipment to deal with the weather and temperatures they might encounter (e.g. wide brimmed hats, sun cream etc).